prasannavl/WinApi/Readme.md

 - Provide a single DLL that can over time, be a direct equivalent of C/C++ `windows.h` header file for the CLR.
 Other Windows SDK wrappers may, or may not be in fragmented into separate packages.
 - Sufficient base to be able to write custom toolkits over Win32 based on Direct2D, Direct3D or even an external graphics library like Skia, without depending on WPF or WinForms.
 - Always retain parity with the native API when it comes to constants (Eg: `WS_OVERLAPPEDWINDOW`, will never be changed to `OverlappedWindow` to look more like C#.
 There is one exception to this, and that's `WM` - the message id constants for simpler usability).
+- `WinApi.XWin` - See below.
 - All structs, flags, should always have the names in the idiomatic C# style.
 (Eg: `public enum WindowStyles { ..
 WS_OVERLAPPEDWINDOW = 0x00.  }`).
 Never WINDOWSTYLE, or MARGINS or RECT.
 Always `Margin`, `Rectangle`, etc. (It actually is surprisingly clean once drop the usual depencendies like WinForms, or WPF which always provide alternative forms).
 - Use variants such as `int` for Windows types like `BOOL` - to ensure minimum Marashalling impact.
 Using `bool` requires another copy, since bool in CLR is 1 byte, but the unmanaged variant could be 1, 2 or 4 bytes, depending on the context.
 A `bool` wrapped function can be manually provided as a helper, but not in the direct translation layer (`*Methods` class).
 - `int` vs `uint` (and all similar primitives): Prefer the signed `int` and siblings unless there's its well defined for the value to be never negative.
 In short, use what makes the most semantic sense.

 **Secondary goals:**

 - Provide fully documented API (both from headers and MSDN, where-ever applicable) in the releases.
 Everything should be `IntelliSense capable`.
 No MSDN round-trips, while doing low level programming with CLR.

+**WinApi.XWin**

+- Ultra-light weight and extremely simple wrappers that can be used to create, manipulate or use windows.
+- NativeWindow class is a very thin Window class that processes no messages, and provides no extra functionality.
+Great for using with custom GUI toolkits, DirectX, OpenGL games.
+- A GUI wrapper for Win32 that can work with CoreCLR.
+- Can be wrapped over any existing windows, just by using the handle.
+- Strict pay-only-for-what-you-use model.
+- Several different event loops depending on the need (For example, `RealtimeEventLoop` for games while the simple `EventLoop` is ideal for normal applications).

 **Notes**: